Advanced Manufacturing Park: 2008

 The Rolls-Royce "Factory of the Future with Boeing" was built as part of the University of Sheffield's Advanced Manufacturing Research Centre (AMRC).

 The Factory was purpose built to house the latest manufacturing equipment and production capabilities.
 Information Communications Technology (ICT) and 'virtual' manufacturing were the key components of the new facility, along with alternative manufacturing methods, such as additive manufacturing processes which grow 3-dimensional parts; considerably reducing material waste and increasing design flexibility.
 Construction was completed by the end of 2007, and the facility officially opened in summer 2008.

 2008 also saw the construction of the 'Evolution @ the AMP' development of speculative industrial units.
 This was the first private sector investment at the AMP.
 The anchor tenant was Dormer Tools, who opened a new Research & Development facility.

 2006

 Yorkshire Forward completed the construction of the main wing of the AMP Technology Centre, 27000 sqft of offices and workshops to cater for small high-growth companies in the Advanced Manufacturing and Materials sector.
-The building was officially opened by three-time Formula 1 World Champion Sir Jackie Stewart.
+The building was officially opened in November by three-time Formula 1 World Champion Sir Jackie Stewart.

 The Castings Technology International & TWI Yorkshire buildings were also opened.